ibrod83/nodejs-web-scraper/readme.md

         maxRetries: 3,//The scraper will try to repeat a failed request few times(excluding 404).
 Default is 5.
         logPath: './logs/'//Highly recommended: Creates a friendly JSON for each operation object, with all the relevant data.
     }

-    const articles = [];//Holds all article objects.

-    const getPageObject =async (pageObject) => {//This will create an object for each page, with "title", "story" and "image" properties(The names we chose for our scraping operations below)

-        //Every hook supports async operations
-        await Promise.resolve()//Just demonstrating..

-        articles.push(pageObject)
-    }

     const scraper = new Scraper(config);//Create a new Scraper instance, and pass config to it.